Expert Q&A: How Strategic Technology is Keeping Freight Resilient

 To learn more from Richard about how tech will evolve this year, watch his recent interview with the FreightWaves 'What The Truck?!?' podcast crew:

 Whether your company is trying to find the most efficient way to dissect your data in preparation for the bounce back in freight volumes, or you're looking to cutting-edge advancements like computer vision AI for road-scene segmentation or even object recognition, you aren't alone.
 Right now, even the leanest of skeleton crews are requiring all minds to meet (albeit via video conference) to problem-solve and build a plan of attack.

-Our carrier and 3PL partners report that outsourced data processing, intentional data mining and automated back office functionalities provide the reliable business continuity, supply chain visibility, and scalable automation needed to compete in a crisis.
+Our carrier and 3PL partners report that outsourced data processing, intentional data mining, and automated back office functionalities provide the reliable business continuity, supply chain visibility, and scalable automation needed to compete in a crisis.
 The catch is: Not every operation is the same, so your business process mix shouldn't be either.
 DDC can help you identify what functions to improve first for long-lasting results.
-To learn how, contact us today.

 Connect with Us